 BIM design files are read directly as native ArcGIS feature data in ArcGIS Pro.
 ArcGIS Pro can work with the BIM data as it would with any other read-only file-based GIS data source.
 The geometry and parameters of elements in BIM files are used in ArcGIS Pro as a read-only GIS data source of point, polyline, polygon, and multipatch feature classes.
 This ArcGIS interpretation of the BIM data can then be used by all the interfaces and capabilities of ArcGIS Pro that support ArcGIS feature classes.

 The BIM file workspace provides a geodatabase structure and organization to a BIM file.
-The BIM file workspace, its datasets, and feature classes are valid data sources for feature layers in maps and scenes, and are valid read-only inputs to geoprocessing tools.
+The BIM file workspace, its datasets, and feature classes are valid data sources for feature layers in maps and scenes, and they are valid read-only inputs to geoprocessing tools.

 When a BIM file workspace is added to an ArcGIS Pro scene, it is added as a special building layer and a group layer.